Bentinckia

 Bentinckia is a genus of palms in the family Arecaceae.
 The genus is named after William Henry Cavendish-Bentinck a colonial governor general of British India.
 There are two species of palms in this genus. namely Bentinckia condapanna and Bentinckia nicobarica.

 Distribution

-Bentinckia condapanna is endemic to southern Western Ghats, where it occurs in steep rocky slopes of the high altitude rainforest region.
+Bentinckia condapanna is endemic to southern Western Ghats, where it occurs in steep rocky slopes in montane rainforests.

-Bentinckia nicobarica is restricted to the lowland rainforest of Nicobar Islands.
+Bentinckia nicobarica is restricted to the lowland rainforest in the Nicobar Islands.